 Are you getting a regular, good night’s sleep?

-Having spent almost two decades working 24/7 shifts, I understand only too well the impact this has on our health and relationships, and for our productivity in the workplace [Shift work and Sleep – via the Sleep Foundation].
-I wrote about this subject a few years ago in my article, “Sleep … Ah, that’d be nice!”
+Having spent almost two decades working 24/7 shifts, I understand only too well the impact this has on our health, relationships and our productivity in the workplace.
+I also, wrote about this subject a few years ago as insufficient sleep is viewed as a common contributory factor for those suffering prolonged periods of depression, anxiety and relationship problems, including parenting.
+[Read more…]

 Of all the psychological pain points people approach me with, monkey mind – or mind chatter is number one in the frequency tables.